-The top administrative officer is Chancellor Albert Carnesale, the eighth chief executive in the 84-year history of UCLA.
+The top administrative officer is Chancellor Albert Carnesale, the eighth chief executive in UCLAs 85-year history.

 The School

 The UCLA College of Engineering was established in 1943 when California Governor Earl Warren signed a bill to provide instruction in engineering at the UCLA campus.
 It first opened its doors to students in 1945 and was renamed the Henry Samueli School of Engineering and Applied Science in 2000.
 The school now ranks among the top 10 engineering schools in public universities nationwide.